 A viral illness known as glanders spread through the horse population.
 Symptoms involved an increase in mucus and swelling of the glands.
 The disease was highly contagious, so once one horse was sick, it was a real problem for the army.
 The infected animals needed to be destroyed as the disease was terminal.
 With the war ongoing, that was the best way to reduce exposure.

 The Confederate Quartermaster at Lynchburg was concerned about the spread of glanders.
 He asked two physicians to investigate.
 John Jay Terrell and John R. Page established a stable where the horses could be separated—healthy from those that were ailing.
 As a result of their work, the two doctors saw that good ventilation, proper diet, and clean water made a difference in a horse’s ability to resist disease.
 These were advanced concepts for a time when little was fully understood about the spread of any type of illness.

 Tragedy for Both Man and Beast

 In a discussion with Robert Burton at the museum, Burton cited a letter written by Massachusetts soldier Charles Francis Adams to his mother on May 12, 1863.
 It describes the magnitude of what was happening to the animals:

 “The air of Virginia is literally burdened today with the stench of dead horses, federal and confederate.
 You pass them on every road and find them in every field, while from their carrions you can follow the march of every army that moves.”

-While the care we lavish on our house pets today may be excessive, the “work horses” of 150 years ago deserved much better care than they got, and they should be remembered along with their human counterparts for their contributions to both sides of the War Between the States.
+While the care we lavish on our house pets today may be excessive, the “work horses” of 150 years ago deserved much better care than they got.